supertuzki/learngit/readme.txt

-Gis is a version control system.
+Gis is distributed a version control system.
 Git is free software.